pdjr-archive/pdjr-skplugin-solarhotwater/README.md

 applications are, of course, possible.

-The plugin operates by monitoring the instantaneous battery SOC and solar power output.
+The plugin operates by monitoring the instantaneous battery SOC and power source output.
-These readings are compared to configured thresholds and used to modulate the value of a binary output key which can be used to control some target device.
+These readings are compared to configured thresholds and used to modulate the value of a binary output which can be used to control some target device.

 ## Configuration